Takeaways from the Michigan primaries | KRDO

 Despite a recent tweak in rhetoric, and some eleventh-hour chatter about an imminent ceasefire, Biden and his team have stood by Israel’s right to defend itself.
 More than 29,000 Palestinians have been killed so far in Gaza, according to the Hamas-run Ministry of Health, in response to Hamas’ October 7 attacks on Israel.
 And as the civilian death toll – including thousands of children – continues to rise, so too has pressure grown on Biden to publicly push for a ceasefire.

 In the run-up to the primary, a coalition called Listen to Michigan asked Democrats unhappy with Biden’s handling of the war, along with those critical of the US role in arming Israel’s military, to vote “uncommitted” – to send a message to the White House that what happens in the coming days and weeks could upend an election still more eight months away.
-Around midnight ET, with about 50% of the votes counted, “uncommitted” was hovering at around 13%, a raw total well in excess of Trump’s margin of victory in 2016.
-(A Biden campaign email touting the president’s Michigan win made no mention or hint of the Israel-Hamas conflict.)
+On Wednesday afternoon, with about 95% of the votes counted, “uncommitted” was hovering at around 13%, a raw total well in excess of Trump’s margin of victory in 2016.
+The result: Two of Michigan’s delegates will go to the Democratic National Convention uncommitted, according to a new CNN estimate based off results of the state’s primary.
+(The Biden campaign’s initial email touting the president’s Michigan win made no mention or hint of the Israel-Hamas conflict on Tuesday night, but a campaign adviser later acknowledged it.)

 Concern among Biden allies became palpable in the days before the primary.
 Michigan Gov. Gretchen Whitmer’s argument “that any vote that’s not cast for Joe Biden supports a second Trump term,” as she said to CNN’s Dana Bash on Sunday, either fell flat or cut into an even larger protest vote.
 Michigan Rep. Debbie Dingell, the Democrats’ Cassandra figure of 2016, has been sounding the alarm for longer, warning of damaging political fallout for Biden.